 Is there a limit to how many family members can attend practices and games?

 Yes.
-We kindly ask for NO spectators at U10-U18 unless there is a medical need (please email us ahead of time).
+We kindly ask for NO spectators at U10-U18 practices unless there is a medical need (please email us ahead of time).
 Spectators for U8 practices are strongly discouraged due to size of the fields and other practices taking place nearby.
-Spectators at ALL GAMES (U6-U18) are limited to no more than 2 people, including siblings, and must stay 6’ from the field at all times.
+Spectators at ALL GAMES (U6-U18) are encouraged to be limited to no more than 2 people, including siblings, and everyone MUST stay 6’ from the field at all times.
 We strongly suggest that only adults attend and seniors/grandparents/at-risk individuals skip this year.
 We know everyone wants to watch the kids play but the less exposure we have, the safer our season will be!
 Get those camcorders and phones fired up for videos!
 (Please email us with specific questions about this policy.)

 Can I still Volunteer Coach my child’s team?

 Yes.
 We are structuring our teams differently this year but we will still have two Coaches and two Trainers on each field.
 There will be no assistant coaches this season and no coaching subs.
 Again, the goal is to limit how many people interact with each other on any given week.